3mcd/javelin/docs-src/content/ecs/topics.md

 topic.push(["jump", 23])
 ```

 Messages are unavailable until the `topic.flush()` method is called.
-This means, by default, new messages are not readable until the next tick.
 It's recommended to flush the topics in your main game loop, after calling `world.tick`.

 ```typescript
 const tick = () => {